Up: Documentation Home.

 \[ v_{j|i} = \exp(-\beta_{i} r_{ij}^{2}) \]

-where \(r_{ij}^{2}\) is the squared distance between point \(i\) and \(j\) in the input space and \(\beta_i\) is the precision (inverse of the bandwidth) associated with point \(i\). \(\beta_i\) is the parameter that is directly optimized to reproduce a specific perplexity during the t-SNE initialization.
+where \(r_{ij}^{2}\) is the squared distance between point \(i\) and \(j\) in the input space and \(\beta_i\) is the Gaussian precision, the inverse of the variance (or the inverse of the squared bandwidth up to a factor of 2) associated with point \(i\). \(\beta_i\) is the parameter that is directly optimized to reproduce a specific perplexity during the t-SNE initialization.

 I should also stipulate here that when \(i = j\), \(v_{j|i} = 0\).
 In addition, I’m slightly abusing conditional probability-style notation to indicate that the affinities are not symmetric: \(v_{j|i} \ne v_{i|j}\), because \(\beta_i\) and \(\beta_j\) are different.